ADA Curb Ramp Initiative

 • Flares, level landing areas, longitudinal and cross slopes, and curb ramp geometry that do not meet current ADA requirements.

-• NOTE: Not all curb ramps will be affected by this project.
+• NOTE: Not all curb ramps will be affected in the project work zones.

 The below detailed maps show proposed specific locations of curb ramp upgrades.
 Please note that all impacts associated with this project will be very minor to the traveling public and property owners abutting the work.